 What is a Tourist/Transit visa (B-2-1)?

-This visa is defined for those who intend to reach their destination in a third country through South Korea.
+Unlike the Korean B-1 visa, this visa is defined for those who intend to reach their destination in a third country through South Korea.
 Nationals of some countries can travel to or transit South Korea for 30 days or less without a visa.
 Citizens of the European Union, the United States, Canada, and Australia are on this list.